reev-station91/deploy-multiple-firebase-subdomains/README.md

 This will deploy only the relevant hosting rules to that project and if you've configured one subdomain per project, that will work out well 😁

+## Getting your Firebase Project ID
+Visit the [projects page](https://console.firebase.google.com/u/0/project/) and then underneath the project name in the project card, you should see the project id.

+## Common Errors
+### Cloud Run
+#### Google Cloud API Not Enabled
+The Cloud Run Admin API needs to be enabled.
+Just go to the link in the build output.
+It will bring you to a page to enable that api.
+You just need to click on the enable button if you have permissions to do so.
+It requires billing to be enabled.

+#### Cloud Run Service doesn't exist in this region in this project
+The Cloud Run service needs to exist in the same project as the firebase hosting rules.
+So just make sure you redeploy your Cloud Run service to the appropriate project using the `--region ${REGION}` flag when you run `gcloud run deploy`.

 ## Example Workflow
 This is an example for a firebase hosting project that is purely a router for Cloud Run.